Deploy Frequency Response Estimation Algorithm for Real-Time Use

 specify with the Frequencies parameter (or at the

 port) of the Frequency Response Estimation block.
 Specify the perturbation

 amplitudes using the Amplitudes parameter (or at the

-The block can apply the perturbation at each frequency separately (sinestream mode) or simultaneously (superposition mode).
+The block can apply the perturbation at each frequency as sequential sinusoidal (Sinestream), simultaneous sinusoidal (Superposition), or pseudorandom binary sequence (PRBS).
 To specify which mode to use, set the Experiment mode parameter.

 Sinestream mode — Applies the perturbation one frequency at a time.
 Sinestream mode can be more accurate and can accommodate a wider range of frequencies than superposition mode.

 Superposition — Applies the perturbation as a superposition signal containing all frequencies at once.
 The estimation experiment is generally faster in superposition mode.

 PRBS — Applies the perturbation as a deterministic pseudorandom binary sequence that shifts between two values and has white-noise-like properties.
 PRBS signals reduce total estimation time compared to the other two modes, while producing comparable estimation results.
 PRBS signals are useful for estimating frequency responses for communications and power electronics systems.

 You can also specify parameters that tell the block how long to let the system settle when the perturbation is applied, and how long to measure the response for the estimation.
 For further details about the two signal types and their relative advantages, see the Experiment mode parameter description on the Frequency Response Estimator block reference page.